christophevg/nationofpositivity/README.md

   - [ ] consistent structure, naming, api
   - [ ] load products into local store, access from there
     - [ ] set timeout to refresh?
-- [ ] do something with /products route

 - [ ] retake packaging pictures of garlands including wire
 - [ ] horizontal design greeting cards